The objects and purpose for which the Malta IT Law Association has been constituted are:

 - To collect and circulate statistical and other information of interest to the members of the Association and to form a collection of publications and documents accessible to the members of the Association.

-To download MITLA’s statute please follow the link below: MITLA Statute (last update: 14th December 2015).
+To download MITLA’s statute please click the button below: (last update: 14th December 2015).

 MITLA is registered as a Voluntary Organisation (VO/1166) in terms of Article 3 of the Voluntary Organisations Act 2007 (Act No, XXII of 2007), Malta